rrasp94/MusicReadingTrainer/README.md

 - Every **10 correct guesses**, a new note is added to the staff (increasing difficulty)
 - There are **16 levels** in total, each introducing new notes
 - The game tracks your score and updates your level based on performance
 - Press **ESC** at any time to reset the game and return to the key selection screen
+- Press **ESC** in the key selection screen to exit the game

 ## Technologies